The Interview: Revised release

 After the wide release cancellation, Sony considered other ways to release the film citing pressure from the film industry, theater owners and the White House.
-On NBC's Meet the Press on December 21, Sony's legal counsel David Boies noted that the company was still committed to releasing the film.
-Sony planned a limited release for December 25, 2014, at more than three hundred American independent and arthouse cinemas.
+On NBC's Meet the Press on December 21, Sony's legal counsel David Boies confirmed that the company was still committed to releasing the film.
+Sony planned a limited theatrical release on December 25, 2014, at more than three hundred American independent and arthouse theaters.
 Lynton stated that Sony was trying to show the film to the largest audience by securing as many theaters as they could.

-Sony released The Interview for rental or purchase in the United States through the streaming services Google Play, Xbox Video, and YouTube on December 24, 2014.
+Sony released The Interview for rental or purchase via the streaming services Google Play, Xbox Video and YouTube on December 24, 2014.
 It was also available for a limited time on SeeTheInterview.com, a website operated by the stealth startup Kernel.com, which Sony previously worked with to market The Fifth Wave.
 Within hours, The Interview spread to file sharing websites after a security hole allowed people to download rather than stream the film.
 TorrentFreak estimated that The Interview had been downloaded illegally via torrents at least 1.5 million times in just two days.
-On December 27, the North Korean National Defence Commission released a statement accusing President Obama of forcing Sony to distribute the film.
+On December 27, the North Korean National Defense Commission released a statement accusing President Obama of forcing Sony to distribute the film.
 The film was released on iTunes on December 28.

-In the first week of January 2015, Sony announced The Interview would receive a wide theatrical release in the United Kingdom and Ireland on February 6, but it would not be distributed digitally in the UK.
+In the first week of January 2015, Sony announced The Interview would receive a wide theatrical release in the United Kingdom and Ireland on February 6, but it would not be distributed digitally in the United Kingdom.
 The film became available for streaming on Netflix on January 24.